 Hello and welcome, thank you for visiting to my brand new site of Intarsia.co.uk.....
 Since 2006 I started making and soon thereafter selling Intarsia and now from 2012 i am back with more and a better looking site.

-With Intarsia.co.uk a great selection of patterns are made that are easy to understand, certainly not too expensive and fun to make.
-The patterns are ranging from mythical creatures, animals or flowers and so on.
+With Intarsia.co.uk I try to offer a great selection of patterns that are easy to understand, certainly not too expensive and fun to create.
+My patterns are ranging from mythical creatures, animals or flowers and so on.
 This site is updated regularly with new patterns from normal to certainly odd plans but always fun to make.

-Check out the free patterns that are available and the latest additions to the site which are the Heart Flowers, Moonmoth and Sailor Girl.
+Check out the new free patterns that are available and the latest additions to the site which are the Moonmoth, Owls and Sailor Girl.

 Intarsia is a form of wood inlaying that is similar to marquetry .
 The technique of Intarsia inlays sections of wood (at times with contrasting ivory or bone) within the solid matrix; by contrast marquetry assembles a pattern out of veneers upon the carcase.
 The technique of intarsia is believed to have developed in the Islamic world; introduced into Europe through Sicily, the art was perfected in Vienna and in northern Italy in the fifteenth and sixteenth centuries, spreading to German centers and introduced into London by Flemish craftsmen in the later sixteenth century.
 After about 1620, marquetry tended to supplant intarsia in urbane work.